dreamcatcher-tech/network/Inbox/2023-10-24 0943 whatsapp bot for timezone.md

 In the webpage, we can get them to send a photo of a QR code we generate, which connects the sessions.
 Connect to our bot using a whatsapp qr to get our contact, possibly embed some ID info in that, so we can instantly send them their convos.
 ## Deployment
 Use the git repo for honing the bots, and having automated tests to assert the veracity of the bots.
 Then each push will run the bot in a lambda deployment hooked up to a set of whatsapp bots.
 This also provides the chat interface on the main website.

+## Interface to file renamer
+If the bot let everyone see what a given function in an org was doing, then instant guidance could be given.
+So an admin could see the prompts that staff we doing in their interactions.
+Lets you see errors quicker, and interject easily from afar, fixing the problem directly rather than going thru the loop with the staff member.
+Makes sharing the state of the system easier, so you can see whats going on, since it is just a chat.